-- Give leadership to the technical team throughout the Endline exercise. - Inform the Program Manager and M&E Officer in a timely fashion on the progress made and any challenges encountered.
+- Provide guidance, technical input, support and leadership to the technical team throughout the Endline exercise. - Inform the Program Manager and M&E Officer in a timely fashion on the progress made and any challenges encountered.

-- Conduct the consultancy as per agreements in TOR, and contract, and if modifications are necessary, bring to the attention of the Program Manager before making any changes. - Report on a timely basis as per the TOR and contract agreement. - Declare any possible conflict of interest before signing the contract - Participatory share draft report and discuss the feedback and general findings with the Consortium team. - Cater for his/her transport to the site or within his/her bid can indicate the Consortium to provide i.e transport to the communities and exclude costing on the same within the bid. - Organize for his/her own accommodation and cater for other expenses they may likely to incur during the assignment.
+- Conduct the consultancy as per the TOR, and contract, and if modifications are necessary, bring them to the attention of the Program Manager before making any changes. - Report on a timely basis as per the TOR and contract agreement. - Declare any possible conflict of interest before signing the contract - Share draft report and discuss the feedback and general findings with the Consortium team. - Cater for his/her transport to the site or within his/her bid can indicate the Consortium to provide i.e transport to the communities and exclude costing on the same within the bid. - Organize for his/her own accommodation and cater for other expenses they may likely to incur during the assignment.